civol/HDLRuby/README.md

 In the example, both sequencers require access to signals `x` and `y` before accessing them and then releasing the access.

 Requiring access does not guarantee that the access will be granted by the arbiter though.
 In the access is not granted, the write access will be ignored.
 The default access granting policy of an arbiter is the priority in the order of sequencer declaration.
 I.e., if several sequencers are requiring one at the same time, then the one declared the earliest in the code gains write access.
 For example, with the code given above, the first sequencer has to write access to `x` and `y`, and since after five write cycles it releases access, the second sequencer can then write to these signals.
-However, not obtaining write access does not block the execution of the sequencer, simply, its write access to the corresponding shared signals is simply ignored.
+However, not obtaining write access does not block the execution of the sequencer, simply, its write access to the corresponding shared signals is ignored.
 In the example, the second sequencer will do its first five loop cycles without any effect and have only its five last ones that change the shared signals.
 To avoid such a behavior, it is possible to check if the write access is granted using arbiter sub signal `acquired`: if this signal is one in the current sequencer, that means the access is granted, otherwise it is 0.
 For example the following will increase signal `x` only if write access is granted:

 ```ruby
 hif(ctrl_xy.acquired) { x <= x + 1 }